 No official statement of the record of any student will be released until all fees, dues, loans, fines, and tuition assessed by the university or any department have been settled.
 The Registrar's Office will issue transcripts as soon as possible upon written request by the person whose record is to be sent.
 Transcripts should be requested at least two weeks in advance of the date required.
-No transcripts will be issued during the week following examinations or during the periods of registration.
 Copies are furnished at a charge of ten dollars each.